DestinyVolt/D-D/Scripter.md

 Once per long rest, you can replace a cantrip you know with a cantrip from the Artificer or Druid spell list as an Action.

 Cantrips: Firebolt, Sapping Sting, Spare the Dying \
-1st Level (4 slots): Identify, Cure Wounds, Detect Magic, Catapult \
+1st Level (4 slots): Expiditious Retreat, Cure Wounds, Detect Magic, Catapult \
 2nd Level (2 slots): Heat Metal, Web \
-Breakthrough: Bless, ???
+Breakthrough: Bless, Prayer of Healing
+Scrolls: Moonbeam, Locate Object

 #### Equipment
 Eyebite \